More-Wrong/Approximation-Generator/README.md

 # Approximation-Generator

-This is a program to generate expressions, given their value, relying on a large file containing expressions in numeric order.
+This is a program to generate expressions, given their value, relying on a large file containing sorted expressions in ascending order of value.

 There are several parts to it:
   - The generator: this creates the file, given options on size, and values to contain
   - The finder: this can search the file, and find expressions for a given number, as well as 'optimise' those expressions, to make them closer to the target value.
   - The server-side-rest interface: this provides a rest API for a website to connect to, providing lookups on the files.
-  - The website: a website based on the contained JavaScript, providing a pretty ui.
+  - The [website](https://www.not-entirely-wrong.com/approx/): a website based on the contained JavaScript, providing a pretty ui.

 The JavaScript relies heavily on the [decimal.js](https://github.com/MikeMcl/decimal.js) library, which is included here (to make the website work).
 The rest of the website is based on wordpress, and none of it is included here, for security reasons, although a basic html page is present, sufficient to make it work.